 The Children’s Play Village is just £17.90 for all of you.
-After I had looked at the website for the other place, by the power of cookies, an advert came up for here.
+After I had looked at the website for Kidzania, by the power of cookies, an advert came up for here.
 It looked awesome so I invited a couple of friends to make the trip at the end of the summer holidays.
-It was so good that we went back yesterday (2nd January).
+It was so good that we have been back three times now.

 One of the things I really liked about this place is how much it encourages not only children’s imaginations, but also their social skills.
-All the kids join in their games together and make instant friends for life (well the next 2 hours at least).
+All the kids join in their games together and make instant friends for life (well the next 2.5 hours at least).
 The kids have no idea how educationally important this is of course, they just think they’re having an awesome time!

 Each day there are three 2.5 hour play sessions; morning, early afternoon and later in the afternoon.
 At first I wasn’t sure about the length of the sessions, I wondered if they would be too long.
 You are of course free to leave at any time, but actually they’re the perfect length.
-Plenty of time to really get involved in their imaginary worlds but not so long that they get bored.
+There’s plenty of time to really get involved in their imaginary worlds but not so long that they get bored.
 The kids were pretty knackered afterwards though.

 At the start of the session all the children meet on the village green and the “play makers” have a little chat with them all.
 Then they’re free to explore by themselves.
-Adults are more than welcome to join in the fun, and you must supervise them at all times, but there is a bistro where you can sit if you don’t want to be taking part yourself.
+Adults are more than welcome to join in the fun, and you must supervise them at all times.
+There is a bistro where you can sit if you don’t want to be taking part yourself.

 The bistro serves drinks, meals and snacks at a reasonable price.
 We all ate something this time and, although the chocolate cake was a bit dry, it was nice enough.
 Certainly a lot better than the purely deep-fried crap I’ve had at a lot of kid’s play places.
 We didn’t buy any food for the kids as I wanted them to make the most out of their session rather than just eating.

-PArking – How to get there
+Parking – How to get there

 Parking – Plenty on-site